Cell and developmental biology

 Our research addresses fundamental questions relevant to human health, ageing and their application to improving public health and for food security.

 Our work addresses problems relating to cell interactions and behaviour of relevance to human health and disease, and food supply.
-Diverse in vivo and cell culture models are employed to address fundamental questions relevant to crop improvement, human health and ageing (especially neurodegenerative disorders, cancer and diabetes), and developmental biology, stem cells and regenerative medicine.
+Diverse in vivo and cell culture models are employed to address fundamental questions relevant to crop improvement, human health and ageing (especially neurodegenerative disorders, cancer and diabetes), developmental biology, neurobiology, stem cells and regenerative medicine.

 - Stem cells, differentiation and reprogramming

-- Systems biology of stem cells
+- Systems biology and cell signalling

 There are opportunities for postgraduate research throughout our group.
 Interested students are encouraged to contact academic staff directly or check our PhD projects on FindAPhD.com.